Baudin999/blog/_posts/2023-08-24-scrum-is-bad.md

 The last two items are about your process.
 A process should help make something which works well, work better.
 I've already said that, but it bears repeating.
-Please remove every process which does not add benefit, which hinders developers and which cost money.
+Please remove every process which does not add benefit, which hinders developers and which costs money.
 Focus on making your engineers even more effective!

 ## Conclusion